IVF Side Effects Diary: What Is Normal vs. What Needs a Call

 When your clinic calls to check on you, or when you call them with a concern, having specific data makes the conversation more productive.
 “My weight is up three pounds since yesterday, my bloating is 7 out of 10, and I urinated only twice today” gives your nurse far more to work with than “I feel really bloated.”

-Clarity lets you log all of your IVF side effects, medications, and vitals in one place.
+Clarity for IVF lets you log side effects, medications, and vitals across stim, retrieval, transfer, and the two-week wait in one place.
 When you need to call your clinic, your complete cycle data is right on your phone.

 Download Clarity for IVF cycle tracking and have the information your fertility team needs, exactly when they need it.

-You are going through one of the most physically demanding experiences of your life.
+Stim, retrieval, transfer, and the wait for your beta each demand something different from your body.
 Tracking is not about being anxious.
-It is about being prepared, knowing what is normal for your body, and catching problems early when they are most treatable.
+It is about being prepared, knowing what is normal for you in this phase, and catching problems early when they are most treatable.

 This content is for informational purposes only and does not replace professional medical advice.
 Always consult your healthcare provider about your treatment plan.